usaid-cs/yesterday-i-learned/linguistics.md

 > the scientific study of language and its structure, including the study of morphology, syntax, phonetics, and semantics

+- There are [three phrases for "I" in Japanese](https://www.quora.com/What-does-watashi-wa-mean-in-Japanese): Watashi (most formal), boKu (general use by men), Ore (informal).
+"When you get used to Japanese to some degree, be careful with the accent.
+If you stress Bo, it sounds childish.
+Always put an accent on Ku."
+- The Japanese word for "gallery" is just ギャラリー, or *Gyarari*.
+It's fascinating how they manage.
 - In contemporary usage, "They" is used to describe something with [unspecified gender](https://en.wikipedia.org/wiki/Epicenity), while ["It"](https://en.wikipedia.org/wiki/It_%28pronoun%29) seems to be reserved for objects that have no gender, other than children and pets, for some reason.
 - Apparently "sceptic" is the UK spelling of the word "skeptic".
 The C version came from Latin *scepticus*, which came from the Greek K version, *skeptikós*.
 - The Irish name [Seán](https://en.wikipedia.org/wiki/Sean) becomes Shawn or Shaun.
 Séan becomes Shane or Shayne.